willow385/tma-16/README.md

 Building the machine (on *nix) is easy, provided your Rust toolchain is up-to-date:
   1. `cd tma-16-rs`

-  2. `cargo build`
+  2. `cargo build --release`

 And that's it!
-The path to the executable is `tma-16-rs/target/debug/tma-16-rs`.
+The path to the executable is `tma-16-rs/target/release/tma-16-rs`.
 You can make an alias for it or move it into `/usr/bin` for greater ease of use.

 To use this virtual machine, do the following (assuming that `tma-16-rs` is in `/usr/bin` or is aliased):